Huzbi-crypto/FAST-NU/Sem-3/Labs/Project/DSA/README.md

 ## Description

 This is a simple text editor written in C++.
-It provides basic file operations such as creating, reading, updating, and deleting files.
+It provides basic file operations such as creating, reading, searching, updating, and deleting files.
 The editor also supports undo and redo operations, copy, paste, and cut operations.

 ## Features